hypriot/rpi-node/README.md

 # rpi-node
-Raspberry Pi compatible Docker base image with Node.js preinstalled.
+Raspberry Pi compatible Docker base image with Node.js.

 Run all the commands from within the project root directory.